-- 1. the sale of the property or assets of the Trust as an entirety or substantially as an entirety (other than as part of an internal reorganization of the assets of the Trust, including by way of the transfer of property or assets of the Trust or a subsidiary, as approved by the trustees and not prejudicial to unitholders); - 2. the termination of the Trust by the unitholders; - 3. an exchange, reclassification or cancellation of all or part of the units; - 4. the addition, change or removal of the rights, privileges, restrictions or conditions attached to the units, including, without limiting the generality of the foregoing: - (a) the removal or change of rights to distributions attached to the units; or - (b) the addition or removal of or change to conversion privileges, redemption privileges, voting, transfer or pre-emptive rights attached to the units; - 5. the addition, change or removal of the rights, privileges restrictions or conditions attaching to the units; - 6. any constraints on the issue, transfer or ownership of the units or the change or removal of such constraint; and - 7. the combination, amalgamation, or arrangement of any of the Trust or any of its subsidiaries with any other entity (other than as part of an internal reorganization of the assets of the Trust, including by way of the transfer of property or assets of the Trust or a subsidiary, as approved by the trustees and not prejudicial to unitholders).
+1. the sale of the property or assets of DRI Healthcare Trust as an entirety or substantially as an entirety (other than as part of an internal reorganization of the assets of DRI Healthcare Trust, including by way of

+- the transfer of property or assets of DRI Healthcare Trust or a subsidiary, as approved by the trustees and not prejudicial to unitholders); - 2. the termination of DRI Healthcare Trust by the unitholders; - 3. an exchange, reclassification or cancellation of all or part of the units; - 4. the addition, change or removal of the rights, privileges, restrictions or conditions attached to the units, including, without limiting the generality of the foregoing: - (a) the removal or change of rights to distributions attached to the units; or - (b) the addition or removal of or change to conversion privileges, redemption privileges, voting, transfer or pre-emptive rights attached to the units; - 5. the addition, change or removal of the rights, privileges restrictions or conditions attaching to the units; - any constraints on the issue, transfer or ownership of the units or the change or removal of such constraint; and - 7. the combination, amalgamation, or arrangement of any of DRI Healthcare Trust or any of its subsidiaries with any other entity (other than as part of an internal reorganization of the assets of DRI Healthcare Trust, including by way of the transfer of property or assets of DRI Healthcare Trust or a subsidiary, as approved by the trustees and not prejudicial to unitholders).